mtp61/chaosSimulator/README.md

 # chaosSimulator
 This shit is magnets

-Left click to place attracting magnets\n
+Left click to place attracting magnets\
-Right click to place repelling magnets\n
+Right click to place repelling magnets\
-Press R to restart the simulation\n
+Press R to restart the simulation\
-Press spacebar to pause the simulation\n
+Press spacebar to pause the simulation\